embed-coder/Generative-AI-with-Large-Language-Models/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-The content is consolidated the course on [coursera](https://www.coursera.org/learn/generative-ai-with-llms/) by [John Nguyen](https://github.com/embed-coder).
+The content is consolidated from the course on [coursera](https://www.coursera.org/learn/generative-ai-with-llms/) by [John Nguyen](https://github.com/embed-coder).

 The course is taught by:
 - Chris Fregly